White Oak Pastures in Bluffton, Georgia. Photo by Laura Mortelliti

 For 250 years, Dunham Farms has welcomed guests into its country quarters.
 Unplug from the bustling tech world, and check into one of the farm’s cottages for the weekend.
 Dunham Farms offers kayaking, delicious dining options (including a high tea service!), and informative and interactive tours throughout the year.
 Dunham’s accommodations can house couples as well as large family reunions and gatherings – there’s enough space for everyone!

-Wander off the farm and explore nearby historic sites such as the famous Dorchester Academy and Museum and Fort Morris.
+Wander off the farm and explore nearby historic sites such as the famous Dorchester Academy and Museum and Fort Morris State Historic Site.
 A half-hour down the street is the historic district of Savannah, famous for its history and exciting night life.

 Serenbe is a bustling progressive community on 900 acres of preserved forest just outside of Atlanta.
 Serenbe Farms' open-air market has fresh produce and handmade pieces including eclectic jewelry, bathing products and leather goods.
 The farm-fresh produce is used in The Farmhouse at Serenbe's decadent lunch and dinner service – farm-to-table service means you’re served the freshest possible food.

-After hiking the wildflower fields and waterfall trails, you may want to relax with a spa service or catch a movie with Serenbe’s in-house film society.
+After hiking the wildflower fields and waterfall trails, you may want to relax with a spa service.
 You can cozy up in one of the Inn at Serenbe's hot tubs before retiring to one of the luxurious country lofts for the evening.

 White Oak Pastures is another great trip within the state.
 The Harris family has tended cattle on the southwest Georgia farm for five generations.
 White Oak prides itself on their treatment of animals, land and employees.
 After learning about the cattle and the farm-to-table process, you can spend the night in one of their wooden cabins and join the employees for a hearty meal.